 Historical Facts of Odisha

 - Odisha, the land of Oriyas, was known as Kalinga in ancient days.

 - After the death of Ashoka, Kalinga regained its independence.
-In the second century BC, it become a powerful country under kharavela.
+In the second century BC, it becomes a powerful country under kharavela.

 - In the fourth century AD, Samudragupta invaded Odisha.

-- In 610 AD, Odisha came under the sway of King Sasanka.
-After Sasank’s death, Harsha conquered Odisha.
+In 610 AD, Odisha came under the sway of King Sasanka.
+After Sasak’s death, Harsha conquered Odisha.

 - Odisha had its own rulers (Ganga Dynasty) in the seventh century AD.

 - In 795 AD, Mahasivagupta Yajati II came to the throne and with him began the most brilliant epoch in the history of Odisha.
 He united Kalinga, Kangoda, Utkal and Koshala in the imperial tradition of Kharavela.

 - From mid-16th Century, Odisha was ruled successively by five Muslim kings till 1592, when Akbar annexed it into the Mughal empire.

 - With the decline of the Mughal empire, Marathas occupied Odisha.
 They continued to hold it till the British took over in 1803.

 - Odisha was made into a separate province on 1 April 1936.

 - After Independence princely states in and around Odisha surrendered their sovereignty to the Government of India.